viktoria-olo/project-todos-context-vite/instructions.md

 # Instructions

-# Todos App - useContext

-In this week's project, it's time to flex your muscles and build an application that pulls together all the parts of the Context API by building a to do app.
+In this week's project, it's time to flex your muscles and build an application that pulls together all the parts of the Context API by building a todo app.

-## Requirements

-- Your app should list all tasks - completed or uncompleted.

-- You should be able to mark an uncompleted task as complete (and change it back to uncompleted).

-- You should be able to add and remove tasks.

-- Your app should show a count of either all tasks or all uncompleted tasks (or both).

-## Stretch goals

-### Intermediate

-- Add a timestamp for each task indicating when it was created.
-The timestamp should be displayed as a formatted date but stored as a raw date.
-You will be using the library [moment.js](https://www.npmjs.com/package/moment).

-- Add a **complete all** button to set all tasks as completed.
-You could also use this opportunity to make your app look nice when there's no data.
-See [empty states UX design](https://www.toptal.com/designers/ux/empty-state-ux-design) for some ideas.

-- Add a button to switch dark/light mode.

-### Advanced

-- Add a date input to your new task form to set a due date on a task.
-It could be required, or optional - it's up to you.
-You could then display this in the list and style it differently when a task is overdue.

-- Add filters to display completed/uncompleted tasks, tasks created after a given date or anything else you consider important.

-- Create categories/tags for tasks so they can be grouped - for example, 'Housework', 'Shopping', etc.

-- Create projects for tasks → A project could be a group of tasks which all need to be completed and when they are completed, the project is marked as complete.

 ## Getting started 🤓